 Duxford's first main airshow of the year was traditionally the Spring Air Show, usually themed, with flying and static displays inspired by a subject chosen to suit that theme.
-Since 2017 the theme was simply 'Festival', allowing a wide variety of aircraft types to display, mostly from the UK but usually with a significant contribution from abroad.
+Since 2017 the theme has simply been 'Festival', allowing a wide variety of aircraft types to display, mostly from the UK but usually with a significant contribution from abroad.

 |Eurofighter Typhoon (RAF)|